ahdis/ch-elm/input/pagecontent/guidance.md

 ##### Expecting Organism Specification
 In some cases, an additional organism must be specified.

-[Example Carbapenemase-producing Enterobacteriaceae (CPE)](Bundle-3Doc-CPE.html): The leading code (Observation.code = LOINC 85827-4) is completed by an additional code for the organism (Observation.valueCodeableConcept = SNOMED CT 56415008).
+Example: [Salmonellosis](Bundle-36Doc-Salmonella-paratyphi.json.html).
+The leading code (Observation.code = LOINC 49612-5) is completed by an additional code for the organism (Observation.valueCodeableConcept = SNOMED CT 73525009).

 1. Check if Observation.code is a member of the ConceptMap [CH ELM Expecting Organism Specification To Results Completion Vs](ConceptMap-ch-elm-expecting-organism-specification-to-results-completion-vs.html) (Source Code)
     * NO: Observation.code does cover all axes, see section [Leading Code](#leading-code)
     * YES: An additional code for the organism must be specified, continue with step 2
-      * Example Carbapenemase-producing Enterobacteriaceae (CPE): LOINC 85827-4 is a member of the ConceptMap
+        * Example “Salmonella sp DNA \[Presence\] in Specimen by NAA with probe detection” LOINC 49612-5 is a member of the ConceptMap
 2. The mapping shows from which ValueSet the code for Observation.valueCodeableConcept has to come from (Target Code)
-   * Example Carbapenemase-producing Enterobacteriaceae (CPE): http://fhir.ch/ig/ch-elm/ValueSet/ch-elm-results-cpe-org
+    * Example “Salmonella sp DNA \[Presence\] in Specimen by NAA with probe detection”: <http://fhir.ch/ig/ch-elm/ValueSet/ch-elm-results-sal-org>
 3. Define Observation.valueCodeableConcept with a code from the ValueSet from step 2
-   * Example Carbapenemase-producing Enterobacteriaceae (CPE): Observation.valueCodeableConcept = SNOMED CT 56415008 from [ValueSet CH ELM Results CPE Org](ValueSet-ch-elm-results-cpe-org.html)
+    * Example “Salmonella sp DNA \[Presence\] in Specimen by NAA with probe detection”: Observation.valueCodeableConcept = SNOMED CT 73525009 from valueset [CH ELM Results Sal Org](ValueSet-ch-elm-results-sal-org.html)

 {% include img.html img="expecting-organism-specification.png" caption="Fig. 8: Schematic illustration of the mechanism for the expecting organism specification (for simplicity, only the relevant elements are shown)" width="100%" %}